fdifrison/intergalacticGuidesForCoders/Java/Manual_Java.md

 ## `static` vs `instance` methods

+*Summary: static methods belong to the class and not to its instances*

 Static methods, declared with the `static` modifier, can't access instance methods or instance variables directly, in fact their are used for operation that don't require any data from the instance of the class; therefore a good indicator of a static method is a method that doesn't use instance variable, and as a confirmation, the `this` keyword cant be used inside a static method.
 Another key difference is that static method can be used without instantiate the class (i.e. without using the `new` keyword) but simply calling `className.staticMethodName()`.

 As opposite, instance methods are bounded to an instance of the class, therefore they can only be called if the object is created.
 Instance methods can access instance methods and variables as well as static methods and static variables.